Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 14 projects likely to impact the area.
-Notable ones include Whitestone Point Housing Development, Chocolate Experience at Cadbury Tasmania, Main Road Granton Shared Path Extension, and Claremont Village Retail Expansion.
+Notable projects include Whitestone Point Housing Development, Chocolate Experience at Cadbury Tasmania, Main Road Granton Shared Path Extension, and Claremont Village Retail Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.